dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 ## Introduction

 All Dhall integrations support some way to load "plain" data into the desired file format or language binding.

-These "plain" values include:
+These "plain" values include simple types like:

 * `Bool` values
 * `Natural` numbers, `Integer`s, and `Double`s
 * `Text` values

+... and complex types like:

 * `List`s
 * `Optional` values
 * Records